Iteranya/anita-cms/README.md

 1. Visit `/admin`.
 2. Create pages using Markdown or let Aina generate them with HTML.
-3. Add forms or AI-assisted sections as needed.
+3. Build custom forms to create instant APIs and databases for your specific needs.
 4. Tag your homepage, blog pages, and other main pages.
 5. Publish and brag about building a fully functional, API-driven site in under an hour.

----

 ---